Policy or Procedure: Policies - UW Graduate School Skip to content

 • key academic and professional milestones, as defined by the program.

-• expected timelines
+• expected timelines.

-• evaluation of progress and milestones by faculty
+• evaluation of progress and milestones by faculty.

-• Performance issues that would lead to warn, probationary, or drop status, as outlined below.
+• Performance issues that would lead to Academic Notification, Academic Alert, Final Academic Alert, or Academic Drop, as outlined below.

 • Consequences of not meeting a milestone or expectations, including process and timing for managing repeated attempts at a milestone if graduate program policy permits.